canonical/stsstack-bundles/docs/user-docs/usage.rst

-.. _usage:

 Usage
 =====

-Using stsstack-bundles involves generating a bundle and overlays, deploying them then performing some post-deployment actions.
+Using ``stsstack-bundles`` involves generating a bundle and overlays, deploying them then performing some post-deployment actions.

-As an example, lets say you want to deploy OpenStack using the Caracal release on Jammy and you want to enable ceph and heat with keystone in HA:
+As an example, let's say you want to deploy OpenStack using the Caracal release on Jammy and you want to enable Ceph and heat with Keystone in HA:

 .. code-block:: console